stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 Linear mixed effects models were applied in R using the nlme package.
-A set of models was generated using the fixed effects formulae, along with the best-fit random effects and variance structures identified in steps 4.3.3 and 4.3.4.
-Models where the sign (+ or –) of the predictor coefficients did not match the coefficient signs from linear model from step 4.3.1 were discarded.
+A set of models was generated using the fixed effects formulae, along with the best-fit random effects and variance structures identified in steps 3 and 4.
+Models where the sign (+ or –) of the predictor coefficients did not match the coefficient signs from the linear model from step 1 were discarded.
 Models were then sorted according to AIC value, and the top 20 models were examined for fit to individual predictors.
 Plots of residuals versus fitted values, agency, location, and predictors were also examined.
 Based on these data, one to three